Haley Bennett: Career

 Bennett then landed the lead in the thriller film Kristy (2014).
 She next appeared in the independent drama film Lost in the White City (2014), alongside Thomas Dekker and Bob Morley.
 Also in 2014, Bennett appeared in The Equalizer with Denzel Washington and Melissa Leo.

 In 2015, Bennett starred in Ilya Naishuller's first-person point-of-view film Hardcore Henry.
 In 2016, she appeared as Emma Cullen in Antoine Fuqua's The Magnificent Seven, co-starred as Megan Hipwell in the Tate Taylor-directed film adaptation of Paula Hawkins' thriller novel The Girl on the Train, and played actress Mamie Murphy in Warren Beatty's comedy-drama Rules Don't Apply.
-Responses to the first two films were mixed, while the third was more positively received; Bennett's performances were praised in all three.
+Responses to the first two films were mixed, while the third was more positively received.
+Bennett's performances were praised in all three.
 In 2017, Bennett played Saskia Schumann in Jason Hall's PTSD drama film Thank You for Your Service.
 She had also been cast in Terrence Malick's musical drama film Song to Song, alongside Christian Bale, but her scenes were later cut.

 In 2019, she starred in and produced the psychological thriller Swallow, directed by Carlos Mirabella-Davis, revolving around a woman with pica.
 It had its world premiere at the Tribeca Film Festival in April 2019, where Bennett received the award for Best Actress.
 Her performance in the film received rave reviews from critics calling it "pitch-perfect", "extraordinary", and "masterful".
 That same year, she starred in The Red Sea Diving Resort directed by Gideon Raff, opposite Chris Evans.

 In 2020, she co-starred in two adaptations of books: the drama thriller The Devil All the Time, directed by Antonio Campos and based upon the novel of the same name; and Hillbilly Elegy, directed by Ron Howard, both for Netflix.

-Bennett starred in the 2021 film Cyrano and joined Whoopi Goldberg in the drama film Till which was written and directed by Chinonye Chukwu.
-She will next appear in Eli Roth's Borderlands, an adaptation of the video game of the same name, and star in and produce the feature adaptation of Brood the bestselling debut novel of author Jackie Polzin.
+She appeared in Eli Roth's Borderlands, an adaptation of the video game of the same name.
+Bennett joined Whoopi Goldberg in drama film Till written and directed by Chinonye Chukwu.
+She is starring in and producing the feature adaptation of Brood, a novel by Jackie Polzin.

 Personal life

-Since 2017, Bennett has been in a relationship with English film director Joe Wright.
-Their daughter was born December 27, 2018.
-As of 2019, the family reside in the United Kingdom in Bruton, Somerset.
+In early 2017, Bennett began an affair with the married English film director Joe Wright, with Wright's wife at the time subsequently filing for divorce.
+She gave birth to her first and Wright's third child, a daughter, on December 27, 2018.
+As of 2019, the family resides in Bruton, Somerset, England.